ansys/pyadditive-widgets/examples/README.rst

 ========
 Examples
 ========
-End-to-end examples show how you can use PyAdditve-Widgets.
+End-to-end examples show how to use PyAdditve-Widgets.
 You can download these examples as Python files or Jupyter notebooks and run them locally.

 .. toctree::